-The Philippines does have some serious issues with drugs and violent crime, but this hasn’t touched the small, remote town of El Nido and it’s been a popular tourist spot for many years now.
+The Philippines does have some problems with drugs and violent crime, but this hasn’t touched the small, remote town of El Nido and it’s been a popular tourist spot for many years now.

 You’ll be surrounded by international tourists at all times.
-Just keep your wits about you, and follow normal precautions like not staying out into the early hours.
+Just keep your wits about you and follow normal precautions, and you shouldn’t have any issues.

 Palawan island is a tropical destination, so it’s warm all year round.

 The best months to visit are November to May, when it’s less rainy and not quite as hot.